C4IROcean/ptyon_sdk_example_notebooks/README.md

 ## Utility Functions
-Utility functions available in the Example folder are not included in the pip install package and have to be downloaded separately.

 Examples/UtilityFunctions.py include useful features for interpolating and plotting, and also include functions for plotting aspects of data coverage, distributions, cast breakdowns.

-In order to use UtilityFunctions.py, certain packages are necessary.
-Please see the README in the Examples folder for instructions.

 ## Jupyter Notebook Examples
 Example notebooks are found in the Example folder, which includes: